MicrosoftDocs/sql-docs/docs/relational-databases/memory-management-architecture-guide.md

 <sup>3</sup> WOW64 (Windows on Windows 64) is a mode in which 32-bit [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] runs on a 64-bit operating system.
 <sup>4</sup> [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Standard Edition supports up to 128 GB. [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Enterprise Edition supports the operating system maximum.
 <sup>5</sup> Note that the sp_configure awe enabled option was present on 64-bit [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], but it is ignored.
 <sup>6</sup> If lock pages in memory privilege (LPIM) is granted (either on 32-bit for AWE support or on 64-bit by itself), we recommend also setting max server memory.
-For more information on LPIM, refer to [Server Memory Server Configuration Options](../database-engine/configure-windows/server-memory-server-configuration-options.md#lock-pages-in-memory-lpim)
+For more information on LPIM, see [Server Memory Server Configuration Options](../database-engine/configure-windows/server-memory-server-configuration-options.md#lock-pages-in-memory-lpim)

 > [!NOTE]
 > Older versions of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] could run on a 32-bit operating system.
 Accessing more than 4 gigabytes (GB) of memory on a 32-bit operating system required Address Windowing Extensions (AWE) to manage the memory.
 This is not necessary when [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] is running on 64-bit operation systems.
 For more information about AWE, see [Process Address Space](/previous-versions/sql/sql-server-2008-r2/ms189334(v=sql.105)) and [Managing Memory for Large Databases](/previous-versions/sql/sql-server-2008-r2/ms191481(v=sql.105)) in the [!INCLUDE[ssKatmai](../includes/ssKatmai-md.md)] documentation.